 Lautrec has long been admired for the startlingly modern posters he designed and for his mastery of the recently developed printmaking technique of lithography.
 His career coincided with a revolutionary moment, just as the poster emerged as an important means of mass-marketing.
 Lithography and poster-making were central to his creative process from 1891, when he made his first experiments in the technique.

 The artist was born into aristocracy in Albi, near Toulouse in south-west France, and with a rare bone disorder that stunted his growth and caused him to walk with a cane.
 Nevertheless, Lautrec displayed great natural artistic talent and pursued a career as an artist in Paris, a city famous for its cabarets, dance halls and cafés.

 Lautrec lived, worked and socialised in the vibrant, liberated district of bohemian Montmartre.
 Pin-Ups focuses on the artist’s lithographic posters, portfolio prints and illustrations which made famous Montmartre’s venues and their stars – personalities such as Jane Avril, Aristide Bruant and Yvette Guilbert.

 The first poster he designed, this advertised the dancer ‘La Goulue’ performing at the Moulin Rouge and made Lautrec a household name literally overnight after 3000 were pasted around Parisian streets.

 Visitors to the exhibition can also take in Yvette Guilbert’s travel case, letters and music scores from the era, a projection of Loie Fuller from 1900, and old photos of the Moulin Rouge.

-Pin-Ups: Toulouse-Lautrec and the Art of Celebrity will be accompanied by a beautifully-designed catalogue.
+Pin-Ups: Toulouse-Lautrec and the Art of Celebrity was accompanied by a beautifully-designed catalogue.